dansmyers/IntroToCS/Notes/17-Intro_to_the_for_Loop.md

 print(count)
 ```

-The letter of `s` is `'q'`, which is not a vowel, so `count` remains 0 during the first iteration.
+The first letter of `s` is `'q'`, which is not a vowel, so `count` remains 0 during the first iteration.
 The second iteration sets `ch` to `'u'`, which is a vowel, so count is incremented to 1.
 The third iteration, `ch = 'e'` is also a vowel, so count is increased to 2, and so forth.
 The final output is 5.

 Recall that `count += 1` is short for
 ```